 [Note: If a scripting language for selection is developed it will belong in this level – the TBD in the previous sentence would be the specification of the scripting language, and equally importantly, their call/function signatures and restrictions on what the scripts are allowed to do.]

-For level 3 interoperability, spatial equality is an implied criterion in determining each input instance set of feature instances to be converted to new feature data uses spatial equality as an implicit criterion for set membership, i.e., only coincident instances (to a system-determined tolerance) are combined, and the geometry of the output is the same as the geometry of any instance in the input set.
+For Level 3 interoperability, spatial equality is an implied criterion in determining each input instance set of feature instances to be converted to new feature data uses spatial equality as an implicit criterion for set membership, i.e., only coincident instances (to a system-determined tolerance) are combined, and the geometry of the output is the same as the geometry of any instance in the input set.

-For level 4 interoperability, complex spatial operations are permitted but there is an implicit assumption that the members of the input instance set are meaningfully related spatially (e.g., 95% common area).
-In level 4 interoperability, the spatial attributes of the output instance may be generated by applying spatial operators (e.g., spatial union, intersection, etc.) to the spatial attributes of the input instance set.
+For Level 4 interoperability, complex spatial operations are permitted but there is an implicit assumption that the members of the input instance set are meaningfully related spatially (e.g., 95% common area).
+In Level 4 interoperability, the spatial attributes of the output instance may be generated by applying spatial operators (e.g., spatial union, intersection, etc.) to the spatial attributes of the input instance set.
 The allowed spatial operations are the methods for testing spatial relations described in S-58 Edition 6.0.0 § 2 extended with [TBD].